 Balloon Fiesta history and facts tell the story of the growth of this amazing event, the largest balloon event in the world.

 - The first balloon event in Albuquerque took place on April 8, 1972, at Coronado Shopping Center with thirteen balloons participating.
 The first event was a promotion for KOB-AM radio.

 - From 1972 to 1975, balloon events took place in late winter/early spring.

 - The first event to be called the "Balloon Fiesta" took place in the fall of 1975.

-- The first Balloon Glow took place on Christmas Eve, 1979, when local pilots wanted to thank New Mexicans for their support of ballooning.
+- The first Balloon Glow (where balloons are tethered and pilots release flaming gas into the balloons at night) took place on Christmas Eve, 1979 when local pilots wanted to thank New Mexicans for their support of ballooning.

 - Gas balloons were part of events until 1981 and went on hiatus until 1993 when the Gordon Bennett race was brought to the fiesta.
 The World Championship started in 1994, and the America's Challenge Gas Balloon Race began in 1995.

 - The first Special Shapes Glowdeo began with just 28 special-shaped balloons.